thriveweb/5thc/content/pages/home.md

     Don't fret, I'm here to help.
 Contact me directly, right now, and I'll take care of it.
   title: Contact Me
+section6:
+  logos:
+    - {}
+  title: As Featured In
 ---